benbkk/hub3c.com/readme.md

 4. `bower install`
 5. `gulp serve`

-## Sorry, I'm not interested in all these **js** and **ruby** and all that **frontend** stuff.
-I think it's overkill for what I need.
-Can I just copy paste your html & css? ##
+### Whoa...
+Sorry, I don't need all these.
+I just need your html, css and js. ###

-Sure, in fact at the end of the day, that's the purpose of all these - to provide everyone with a working solution.
+Sure, in fact at the end of the day, that's the purpose of all these - _to provide everyone with a working solution_.
 You can find the compiled **_dist** folder.
 This is the compiled files.
 Beware though, you might get unexpected results.

 ## Thanks everyone! ##